Naveenan-25/M1_Calculator_Utility/1_Requirements/README.md

 #SWOT analysis:

-Strengths: User-friendly.
+Strengths: User-friendly, perform complex operations, less time consumement.

-Weakness: As the
+Weakness: As the features of the calculator decrease then the cost of the calculator decrease.

-Opportunities: We know that we mostly use pen and paper for calculation.
+Opportunities: Most of the calculations are done using pen and paper.
 We can overcome this method by using the calculator.

-Threats: Slower growth in an innovation always threat for the company in this dynamic world.
+Threats: Some limits has been there for the most complex problems which the calculator can't do.

 #4’W and 1’H

+Who:

-What: Calculator
+What: Calculator Application

 Where: School, Science, domestic, industries, Technology, Banking sectors.